nepi-engine/nepi_setup/NEPI_DOCKER_DEMO_SETUP.md

 Open Terminal Window - Right click on the desktop and select the "Open in Terminal" option.

-Run the NEPI Docker DEMO configuration setup script (sudo password is now 'nepi'):
+Run the NEPI Docker DEMO Configuration setup script (sudo password is now 'nepi'):

 If prompted enter: `y` or 'yes' :